 Elliott is a tiny city located in the state of Iowa.
 With a population of 331 people and just one neighborhood, Elliott is the 415th largest community in Iowa.
-Elliott has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Elliott has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Elliott is generally considered to be a blue-collar town.
-36.49% of the Elliott workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Elliott is a blue-collar town, with 36.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elliott is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Elliott who work in office and administrative support (10.36%), personal care services (8.56%), and management occupations (8.56%).

 Also of interest is that Elliott has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Elliott is a great place for families with children to consider.
-First of all, many other families with children live here, making Elliott a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Elliott has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Elliott is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Elliott’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small city, Elliott does not have a public transit system used by locals to get to and from work.
+Elliott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Elliott in 2022 was $32,443, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $129,772 for a family of four.
 However, Elliott contains both very wealthy and poor people as well.